Are your PPC campaigns based only on keywords? That's terrible.

 The way to target a prospective customer in the top of the funnel should be completely different from how you would target someone in the bottom of the funnel.
 You can create an ad group for each stage of the buyer's journey i.e. the awareness, consideration, and decision making stage.
 Dividing them in this manner helps personalize and develop a copy that focuses on their needs and pain points.
 It is also great for tracking and attribution.

 To find and target the right buyers, you need to apply your buyer personas into your PPC platform.
 For those who are using Google Ads, the Audience Builder tool lets you upload customer persona demographics.
 Link Google Ads with Google Analytics site data using Google Tag Manager.
-With the Live Persona tool, it will give you an idea about your existing personas.
+With the Website Persona tool, it will give you an idea about your existing personas.

 One of the most effective ways to get great search engine results is to work on your content marketing efforts.
 Content influences your organic traffic, increases brand awareness, moves the prospects deeper into the sales cycle, etc. With the help of PPC personas, not only do you know what you create, but also for whom you are creating it.
 Analyze bounce rates, pages browsed per visit, and average visit duration of each persona segment.
 Then you can produce content that interests and motivates them to take action.